Are you wondering what we do, why we do it, and who is behind us? Find your answer here!

 Now you can have the Hagadah and the Bircon (Grace After Meals plus assorted songs) that let everyone join in.
 You'll have complete instructions, provocative commentary, Hebrew, transliteration, and a plain English translation in Singlish, rhymes, and prose.
 The Hebrew text is complete, so your festive meals will leave nothing -- and nobody -- out.

 Joe Lewis was born in England in 1950 and came to the U.S. in 1972 with his American bride and his B.A. from University College London.
 He studied English at Temple University and in 1976 came to Detroit to teach at Wayne State.
 In 1979 he left teaching to write computer manuals.
-In the next few years, he worked his way up to running telecommunications and microcomputer software development for an insurance company.
+In the next few years, he worked his way up to running telecommunications and microcomputer software development for a local insurance company.
 Then he directed the company's marketing communications and conference planning functions.
 Shortly before this company closed, Joe left to set up his own communications consulting business and later joined a major auto company.
 Meanwhile, in 1982 he finished his Ph.D. from Temple, with the dissertation: "Unfinished Works of the Sixteenth Century."
 This contribution to world knowledge has been read by one researcher, so far as we know.

 On the Jewish side, Lewis studied "chazzanut" (the traditional cantorial style of leading services) under the late Cantor Louis Klein.
-He became Cantor Klein's regular substitute at Congregation B'nai Moshe; around 1990 he began leading High Holiday services, first at the Jewish Community Center in Oak Park and later at Congregation Or Chadash, also in Oak Park.
+He became Cantor Klein's regular substitute at Congregation B'Nai Moshe; around 1990 he began leading High Holiday services, first at the Jewish Community Center in Oak Park and later at Congregation Or Chadash, also in Oak Park.

 In 1989, Lewis, now a member of Congregation Beth Shalom in Oak Park, began producing Purim musicals for children.
 He wrote and directed several musicals that involved as many as 50 children and their families.
 Six plays are in "How to Present a Purim Play."